England squad for EURO 2020 announced - Full list

 Aaron Ramsdale and Sam Johnstone have been called up in goal, with Nick Pope out due to injury.
 At the back Ben Godfrey and Ben White are handed their first call ups, while Trent Alexander-Arnold is in.
 For now.

-There are also places for Jesse Lingard, Kalvin Phillips and Jordan Henderson in midfield.
+There are also places for Kalvin Phillips and Jordan Henderson in midfield.

-Up top Ollie Watkins, Jadon Sancho, Bukayo Saka and Mason Greenwood have all been included, as Southgate put his faith in youth.
+Up top Ollie Watkins and Jadon Sancho, as Southgate put his faith in youth.

 England have their three group games on home soil in Group D, as they face Croatia, Scotland and the Czech Republic at Wembley Stadium.